A Beginner’s Guide to Radio Advertising in Singaporemagichoth

 (6) Match the best 2 to 3 radio stations’ listener profiles to your customer persona, and narrow it down to 1 or 2 according to your budget.

 (7) Decide whether you want to outsource the production of the radio commercial to a professional radio production company, or let the radio station execute it at a lower cost.
 Sometimes, your ad agency might suggest a good production company.
-The ad script, stock music, voice talents and post production editing are always included as part of the total cost, no matter which party you engage.
+The ad script, stock music, voice talents and post production editing are always included as part of the total cost.
 Usually, cost can start from SGD1,500 onwards.

-Decide on a call-to-action to track the effectiveness of your radio advertising campaign.
+Decide on a call-to-action to track how effective your radio advertising campaign is.

 A Typical Radio Proposal and What It Includes

-A typical radio proposal would include special terms specific to the radio advertising industry, as well as pricing for selected spots per week, timing, the length of the spots and other entitlements.
+A typical radio proposal includes terms specific to the radio advertising industry and pricing for selected spots per week, timing, the length of the spots and other entitlements.
 The terms may be different across countries, but some terms such as spots, rate, cost, morning drive time, evening drive time, frequency and net reach are basically the same.

 Factors Affecting the Costs of Radio Ad Spots

 I have always been asked this question – is it expensive to advertise on radio, and how much do they cost in general?
-In the context of Singapore in particular, this really depends on the popularity, radio ratings and radio rankings of the radio stations.
+This really depends on the popularity, radio ratings and radio rankings of the radio stations.

-The costs for radio advertising include the cost of radio ad production, voice talent, scriptwriting and the cost to run your radio ads.
+Radio advertising includes the cost of radio ad production, voice talent, scriptwriting and the cost to run your radio ads.
 It is often quoted on a per-spot basis and ranges from SGD300 to SGD600 per 30 or 60 seconds onwards, but radio stations usually provide you with a discount if you take up more advertising spots over a period of time.
 The cost per spot also depends on the following factors: